kociumba/kompound/event/README.md

         call_count = 0
     }

-    // a subscriber has to match this signature or proc(data: any, ctx_ptr: rawptr) -> (report_error: bool)
+    // a subscriber has to match this signature or the 3 other allowed ones, take a look in event.odin(19, 0) subscriber :: proc(data: any, ctx_ptr: rawptr) {
-    // where the bool return should be true to signify an error state subscriber :: proc(data: any, ctx_ptr: rawptr) {
         event, ok := data.(event_struct)
         if !ok { /* generally this should never happen, but it's good practice to check */ }